fastlane/docs/docs/actions.md

 Key | Description
 ----|------------
-  `keychain_name` | Keychain the items should be imported to `certificate_path` | Path to certificate `certificate_password` | Certificate password
-  `log_output` | If output should be logged to the console
+  `keychain_name` | Keychain the items should be imported to `keychain_password` | The password for the keychain.
+Note that for the login keychain this is your user's password `certificate_path` | Path to certificate `certificate_password` | Certificate password `log_output` | If output should be logged to the console